Hole in My Soul

-"Hole in My Soul" is a power ballad performed by American hard rock band Aerosmith.
+"Hole in My Soul" is a song by American hard rock band Aerosmith.
 It was written by Steven Tyler, Joe Perry, and professional songwriter and longtime Aerosmith collaborator Desmond Child.
 It was released as the second major single from Nine Lives in 1997.

 Chart positions

 The song reached #51 on the Billboard Hot 100, #4 on the Mainstream Rock Tracks chart, #29 in the United Kingdom, and #4 in Latvia.